 New York City has three nearby airports: JFK, LaGuardia, and Newark (in New Jersey).
 Getting into town from JFK or LaGuardia is usually more convenient than from Newark, but travel times are heavily dependent on the time of day and traffic conditions.
-From JFK, a taxi to anywhere in Manhattan costs a flat rate of $45 and takes around an hour in average conditions.
-From LaGuardia, a metered cab ride to midtown Manhattan costs about $40 and can take 30 minutes if traffic is light, three times that if it's bad.
+From JFK, a taxi to anywhere in Manhattan costs a flat rate and takes around an hour in average conditions.
+From LaGuardia, a metered cab ride to midtown Manhattan can take 30 minutes if traffic is light, three times that if it's bad.
 Rides from Newark can take more than 90 minutes.
 It's customary to tip your driver 15 to 25 percent.

 Those looking to save some cash can use the privately run shuttle buses that are available at all three airports.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.
 Public transit is also available for as little as $7 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairways.